 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #GameDayPizza #CollectiveBias

 When I left for college, I unknowingly attended a huge football University that had just come off of a National Championship win.
 Unknowingly?
 Huh?
 Growing up, my parents didn’t watch sports, my friends’ families weren’t huge sports fans, so I was 100% oblivious when it came to anything sports related.
 I didn’t even realize there was a difference between professional teams and college teams.
 Okay, that was sorta embarrassing to admit.
-So when I began dating my husband in 2003, all of that had to change because he’s a huge football fan.
+So when I began dating my husband in 2003, all of that had to change because he’s a huge football fan he watches every game and even do bets on sites like 메리트카지노 online when he thinks he has a great chance of winning.
 I learned not only the rules of the game, but the rules of partying and tailgating, too!

-My favorite part of football is actually the food.
+My favorite part of events like the Qatar World Cup, is actually the food.
 While my husband watches the game, I try to think of fun snacks I could prepare for us.
 For this party, I selected a few fresh items, a few frozen items, sweet and savory.

 I purchased two Red Baron pizzas from the frozen food section and PAGODA™ Cream Cheese Wontons.
 These were super-easy to heat according to the package directions and serve.
 Frozen foods like these are great, too, because you can purchase them several days in advance instead of stressing out last minute.